-Relevant means related to the allegations of sexual misconduct under investigation as part of these grievance procedures.
-Questions are relevant when they seek evidence that may aid in showing whether the alleged conduct occurred, and evidence is relevant when it may aid a decisionmaker in determining whether the alleged sexual misconduct occurred.
+Relevant means related to the allegations of Title IX Sexual Harassment under investigation as part of these grievance procedures.
+Questions are relevant when they seek evidence that may aid in showing whether the alleged conduct occurred, and evidence is relevant when it may aid a decisionmaker in determining whether the alleged Title IX Sexual Harassment occurred.